 There are no plans for the IHO to implement a register of coordinate reference systems.
-An example of an existing register of coordinate reference system information which may be used is the EPSG geodetic parameter dataset which is managed by the Surveying and Positioning Committee of the OGP.
-Complete CRS definitions may be communicated by means of the namespace EPSG and a code, such as 4326 (i.e. EPSG:4326).
+An example of an existing register of coordinate reference system information which may be used is the EPSG geodetic parameter dataset which is managed by the Geodesy Subcommittee of the IOGP Geomatics Committee.
+Complete CRS definitions may be communicated by means of the namespace EPSG and a code, such as 4326 (that is, EPSG:4326).
 This code within the EPSG namespace identifies the ellipsoidal coordinate system based on WGS84 datum.
 The EPSG database is not managed in accordance with ISO 19135.

-0-4.10.
-Part 7 - Spatial Schema
+0-4.10 Part 7 - Spatial Schema